 Dominic Barton is Chairman of Teck Resources and Senior Partner, McKinsey & Company.
-In his 32 years with the firm, Dominic has advised clients in a wide range of industries.
+In his 32 years with McKinsey, Dominic has advised clients in a wide range of industries.
 Prior to his current role, Dominic was based in Asia for 12 years, including Shanghai as McKinsey’s Asia Chairman from 2004 to 2009.

 He is the Chair of the Canadian Minister of Finance’s Advisory Council on Economic Growth and the Chair of the Seoul International Business Advisory Council.
 He is also a Trustee of the Brookings Institution, and a member of the Singapore Economic Development Board’s International Advisory Council.